nityaak5/nityaak5.github.io/_pages/experience.md

     </div>
     <h2>Research Assistant · Radboud University</h2>
     <p class="timeline-summary">
       As a researcher at the OSAI Index, a community-driven public resource on open sourceness of Generative AI systems, I contributed to defining model openness, licensing, and EU regulation of Gen AI systems and providers.
+Check out:
       <a href="https://osai-index.eu" target="_blank" rel="noopener">OSAI Index</a>.
     </p>